Information on Electromagnetic Stress

 3. Products which may help with electromagnetic stress

 We offer a wide range of products to protect from electrostress.
-These include meters and monitors so that you can measure the fields, products for personal protection, products to protect you in your home or office and products to help clear the body of electrostress.
+These include meters and monitors so that you can measure the fields, products for personal protection, products to protect you in your home or office and mobile phone and electronic equipment protection.

 To find out more about Electrostress please click here.